claygod/Bxog/README.md

 # Perfomance

 Bxog is the fastest router, showing the speed of query processing.
 Its speed is comparable to the speed of the popular multiplexers: Bone, Httprouter, Gorilla, Zeus.
-The test is done on a computer with a i3-6320 processor and 8 GB RAM.
+The test is done on a computer with a i7-6700T processor and 8 GB RAM.
 Detailed benchmark [here](https://github.com/claygod/bxogtest).
 In short (less time, the better):

-- Bxog         163 ns/op
+- Bxog-8		103 ns/op
-- HttpRouter   183 ns/op
+- HttpRouter-8 		201 ns/op
-- Zeus       12302 ns/op
+- Zeus-8 		13420 ns/op
-- GorillaMux 14928 ns/op
+- Gorilla-8 		17350 ns/op
-- GorillaPat  618 ns/op
+- GorillaPat-8 		693 ns/op
-- Bone       47333 ns/op
+- Bone-8 		49633 ns/op

 # API